American Gladiators (video game): Reception

-The graphics and sound were also critique'd.
+The graphics and sound were also criticized.
 Nintendo Magazine System and Nintendo Power thought the presentation stayed true to the television series, Nintendo Power comparing its source material likeness to that of Acclaim Entertainment's WWF Super WrestleMania (1992).
 Conversely, MegaTech's Radion Automatic and Super Play's Jonathan Davies argued it lacked the source material's tongue-in-cheek, "showbizzy" atmosphere.
 He panned the identical look of the Gladiator sprites, as well as the wobbly animation of the sprites in general.
 Keen called the visuals unfathomably bad for the SNES and "the biggest pile of crap we've seen since King Kong was half way up the Empire S[t]ate Building and fancied a cack!".
 He spotlighted the "dreadful" sprites and their animations, and claimed the digitized pictures of the Gladiators at the beginning were the only good parts of the graphics.
 He, as well as other critics, called the sound to be some of the worst they heard, particularly the soundtrack.
 Jonathan Davies condemned the SNES version's absence of sound effects and repetition of a "dreadful tune".

 In a favorable review of the Sega Genesis port, Katz found it to be the best version.
 In addition to the absence of Cannonball, he found the events to be better in the port than other versions.
 He considered this true even for his least favorite event, The Eliminator, which he otherwise found to be a "fairly humdrum side-scroller".
 He praised the game's ability to have easy-to-learn controls while including enough complication and variety to keep the player hooked.
 He described the events as "so exciting that many will wish there was a way to just play epic-length versions of each".
-His review wasn't without criticism, however.
+His review was not without criticism, however.
 He condemned the small sprites and active areas of Powerball and Atlasphere during two-player mode, feeling they hindered the flow of the gameplay and made moving around the space harder.
 He also criticized Joust for being too limited in strategy, moves, and sprite animation.